totient-labs/comet-docs/DEV_ENV.md

 ![screen shot 2018-12-13 at 11 49 10 am](https://user-images.githubusercontent.com/747165/49963539-1f333300-fecd-11e8-9284-ed108a36968a.png)

 ### Importing private keys
-Upon launch of your local node, you are presented with the set of hardcoded local node wallet addresses:
+Upon launch of your local node, you will be presented with the set of hardcoded local node wallet addresses:

 ![screen shot 2018-12-13 at 11 55 50 am](https://user-images.githubusercontent.com/747165/49964152-a208bd80-fece-11e8-9d4e-1ba848cdb863.png)